 Ending Racial Assault and Battery

 Assault is defined as intent to cause harm whereas battery is the actual carrying out of the harmful act.
-Almost all African Americans in this nation, irrespective of their financial status or station in life, can point to myriad times when they were the subjects of racial assault and battery.
-White people who embrace fair play can play a pivotal role in ending racial assaults.
-But first, White people must understand that White privilege is nothing more than a right one White person grants another, specifically, the right of access and the right to commit racial assault and battery without fear of confrontation from White witnesses.
+Almost every African Americans in this nation, irrespective of the person’s financial status or station in life, can point to instances when he or she was the subject of a racial assault and battery.
+White people who embrace equity can play a pivotal role in ending racial assaults.
+But first, White people must acknowledge the existence of white privilege and recognize that it is nothing more than a right one White person grants another, specifically, the right of access and the right to commit racial assault and battery without fear of confrontation from White witnesses.
 The following are steps Whites can take to help end racial assaults:

 - Call it out when you see it.
 Challenging racial assaults at the onset can prevent an attacker from accomplishing the harmful act (battery).